0xAX/linux-insides/SysCall/syscall-1.md

 * `buf`   - buffer to write;
 * `count` - length of buffer to write.

 and writes data from a buffer declared by the user to a given device or a file.
 Note that the second parameter `buf`, defined with the `__user` attribute.
 The main purpose of this attribute is for checking the Linux kernel code with the [sparse](https://en.wikipedia.org/wiki/Sparse) util.
 It is defined in the [include/linux/compiler.h](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/include/linux/compiler.h) header file and depends on the `__CHECKER__` definition in the Linux kernel.
 That's all about useful meta-information related to our `sys_write` system call, let's try to understand how this system call is implemented.
-As we can see it starts from the definition of the `f` structure that has `fd` structure type that represent file descriptor in the Linux kernel and we put the result of the call of the `fdget_pos` function.
+As we can see it starts from the definition of the `f` structure that has `fd` structure type that represents file descriptor in the Linux kernel and we put the result of the call of the `fdget_pos` function.
 The `fdget_pos` function defined in the same [source](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/fs/read_write.c) code file and just expands the call of the `__to_fd` function:

 ```C
 static inline struct fd fdget_pos(int fd)